 This is an updated version of a post originally published in October 2014.

 Unravelling the costs associated with accepting credit card payments can be a difficult feat.
-To help you understand what you pay to get paid, we’re going to look at a transaction breakdown and the different players who facilitate and get a slice of your sale.
+To help you understand what you pay to get paid, we’re going to look at a transaction breakdown and the different players who have a hand in processing your transactions.
 We’ll answer a few important questions like:

 What determines the rate?